package-operator/package-operator/docs/api-reference.md

 ### ProbeConditionSpec

-Checks whether or not the object reports a condition with given type and status.
+ProbeConditionSpec checks whether or not the object reports a condition with given type and status.

 | Field | Description |
 | ----- | ----------- |